idshdx/rental/README.md

 # Rentalcars frontend test by Andrei Mihaila Botez

 ## Technology stack
-- Angular 4 ( Typescrypt, RXJS, Webpack, Karma/Jasmine ) and Express for serving the AOT compiled code and for Heroku deployment
+Angular 4 ( Typescrypt, RXJS, Webpack, Karma/Jasmine ) and Express for serving the AOT compiled code and for Heroku deployment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

 ## Development server
-First run `node backend.js` to launch the backend server Run `ng serve` for a dev server.
+First run `node backend.js` to launch the backend server ; Ensure you have CORS enabled (ex: chrome plugin) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding